LOADING ...

 The evils of Lucy was all me

-Going back and forth trying to convince myself the I earned
+Going back and forth trying to convince the stripes I earned

 Or maybe how A-1 my was

-But while my loved was fighting the continuous war back in the city
+But my loved ones was fighting the continuous war back in the city

 I was a new one